 Open-Source, Open-Access Literature

-The democratization of design knowledge is core to our mission.
-That’s why we are bringing together leading designers, bestselling authors, and Ivy League professors to create open-source, free-to-access textbooks on UX design.
+The democratization of design knowledge is at the very heart of our mission.
+That’s why—over 21 years after we started—we will never stop bringing leading designers, bestselling authors, and Ivy League professors together to create open-source, free-to-access textbooks on UX design.
 This is the world’s most comprehensive compendium of design knowledge, made available to everyone around the world.

 We are honored to have these highly regarded professors and experts as contributing authors of our educational materials:

-Frank Spillers is a web and software usability expert and is the founder of usability consultancy firm Experience Dynamics.
-With a MSc in Cognitive Science, and eleven years of experience in UX design, Spillers has worked with clients such as Hewlett-Packard, Intel, and Microsoft.
-He is an experienced practitioner of user-centered and emotional design, and has developed a new research technique called “cognitive archeology,” which aids experts when researching emotional product design.
+Frank Spillers is a web and software usability expert, a distinguished speaker, author, and internationally respected Senior Usability practitioner.
+He is an expert in improving the design and usability of large-scale websites, web applications, desktop, and mobile apps.
+He is the founder of the usability consultancy firm Experience Dynamics.
+With an MSc in Cognitive Science and eleven years of experience in UX design, Spillers has worked with clients such as Hewlett-Packard, Intel, and Microsoft.
+He is an experienced practitioner of user-centered and emotional design and has developed a new research technique called “cognitive archeology,” which aids experts when researching emotional product design.

 Before founding Experience Dynamics in 2001, Frank managed usability consulting for WebCriteria (now Coremetrics) and worked with students of Dr. Donald Norman (the grandfather of User-Centered Design) at Intuitive Design, a San Diego-based User-Centered Design consultancy.
 His current clients include Microsoft, Intel, IBM, Logitech, GE, Nike, Hewlett-Packard, KeyBank, Four Seasons, Chase, Target.com, and Whitepages.com.
 He has trained thousands of teams and individuals in usability and User-Centered Design techniques in private as well as public settings.